 1. Financial perspective

-Building a strategy map puts your organization’s financial perspective front and center.
+Business strategy mapping puts your organization’s financial perspective front and center.
 For larger companies, that could be a goal for increasing shareholder value.
 For smaller companies, it may be something as simple as acquiring a certain number of new customers.
 By defining your end financial goal, you can work backward to build your strategy with that final focus in mind.

 2. Customer perspective